gwijthoff/Praxis/praxis_syllabus.md

 In class: Welcome, introductions, logistics, role definition, project discussions.
 Presentation from GC Digital Fellows on productive sessions during office hours.

 **No class on February 9, College closed.
-Attend at least one event at [NYCDH's DH Week](http://dhweek.nycdh.org/events/week/2016-02-08/) around the city.**
+Attend at least one event at [NYCDH Week](http://dhweek.nycdh.org/), taking place around the city.**

 Week 2 | February 16
 ---------------------